-Our Child care calculator can illustrate you the advantages and disadvantages of becoming a working mother in 3 easy steps.
-By entering your approximate year income, your childcare costs and other costs like clothing, traveling or meals this tool brings you to discover your real annual income into your family’s budget.
+Our Child care calculator will illustrate to you the advantages and disadvantages of becoming a working mother in 3 easy steps.
+By entering your approximate yearly income, your childcare costs and other costs like clothing, traveling or meals, this tool brings you to discover your real annual income into your family’s budget.

 Try it on our website!

 2. Calculate your insurance needs and get an instant quote

 Try our online Women’s Life Insurance Needs Calculator and find out which coverage amount would fit best to your needs and lifestyle.
 Our calculator will show you how expensive would it be to replace your contribution to your family’s budget and help you decide which amount of coverage would be fitting to your needs.

 If you feel like you don’t need the calculation just skip it and get a quote about the right insurance for you now!

 High net-worth individuals want a single advisor.
 High net-worth individuals are a key demographic when it comes to life insurance.
 However, with their complicated financial investments and riskier lifestyle, their life insurance needs can be very complex.
 The Investment Executive published an article in its August 2013 issue on what high net-worth individuals want.
 The premise of the article was that Canada's high net-worth individuals preferred one life insurance advisor, rather than ...Continue reading

 Most Canadians don't really understand life insurance.
 It's no secret that the majority of Canadians don't really understand life insurance.
 And now there's a survey to confirm that trend.
 BMO Insurance released a poll in mid-july 2014, showing that88% of Canadians are not very familiar with the different types of life insurance.
 In addition,while 74% of those Canadians polled have some type of insurance either through their employer or personal policies, 70% of those ...Continue reading